Contents:

 Musicology

 The student should be on the lookout for dissertation topics from the beginning of graduate study; musicology seminars may well suggest potential subjects.
-In the third year, the student normally focuses specifically on establishing the dissertation topic.
+In the third year, the student focuses specifically on establishing the dissertation topic.
 As outlined above (under Directed Study), the student enrolls during the spring semester in an independent study course with the faculty member who may serve as advisor to the dissertation; the goal of the course is to construct a dissertation proposal.
-The proposal should summarize the state of current research in the field relative to the topic, the methodology to be pursued, and the questions and issues to be discussed; a bibliography and likely table of contents for the dissertation should also be included.
-N.B.: The dissertation proposal is only a starting point for dissertation research and writing: its completion should not be delayed by attempts to draw final conclusions nor by excessive concern that the proposal agree in all particulars with the finished dissertation.
+The proposal should summarize the state of current research in the field relative to the topic, the methodology to be pursued, and the questions and issues to be discussed; a bibliography and likely table of contents for the dissertation should be included.
+N.B.: The dissertation proposal is only a starting point for dissertation research and writing: its completion should not be delayed by attempts to draw final conclusions nor by excessive concern that the proposal agrees in all particulars with the finished dissertation.

 The proposal then forms one of the topics of inquiry at the special field exam.
 Subsequent to the exam, the proposal may be returned to the student for revisions.
 The special field exam committee then reports its findings to the entire department at a department meeting.
 After the proposal is approved by the special field exam committee, the department chair designates one faculty member (usually the unofficial advisor) as prospective advisor of the dissertation.

 The student then submits the revised proposal—with the endorsing signatures of the advisor, two readers, and musicology chair—to the musicology office, which will forward a copy to the graduate office.
 For online forms see the Graduate Studies website.
-The Senior Associate Dean of Graduate Studies writes to the candidate and officially names an advisor for the dissertation, upon the recommendation of the musicology chair.
+The Associate Dean of Graduate Studies writes to the candidate and officially names an advisor for the dissertation, upon the recommendation of the musicology chair.

 Music Theory